 At March 31, 2001, we had about \$115 million outstanding under our existing revolving credit facility, about Cd. \$15 million outstanding under our existing Canadian revolving credit facility and \$170 million outstanding under our existing term loan maturing in 2003.
 Our domestic revolving credit facility will expire in January of 2002.
-Our Canadian revolving credit facility was originally scheduled to expire in March 2001, but has been extended to expire in August 2001.
+Our Canadian revolving credit facility was originally scheduled to expire in March 2001, but has been extended to expire August 15, 2001.

-Concurrently with the closing of this offering of the notes, we plan to repay all debt outstanding under our existing term loan maturing in 2003.
-Following the closing of this offering of the notes, we expect to:
+We will use a portion of the proceeds of this offering of the notes to repay all debt outstanding under our existing term loan maturing in 2003.
+In addition, following the closing of this offering of the notes, we expect to:

-- Ÿ obtain a new \$125 million three-year trade receivables financing facility; - ý obtain a new Canadian revolving credit facility of at least Cd. \$25 million, which will replace our existing Cd. \$25 million Canadian revolving credit facility; and - Ÿ secure our presently unsecured obligations to purchase, upon the occurrence of specified events of default, \$96 million (at March 31, 2001) of unsecured debt of one of our subsidiaries.
+- 9 obtain a new \$200 million senior secured revolving credit facility, which will replace our existing \$300 million domestic revolving credit facility; - \ddot{Y} obtain a new \$125 million three-year trade receivables financing facility; - 9 obtain a new Canadian revolving credit facility of at least Cd. \$25 million, which will replace our existing Cd. \$25 million Canadian revolving credit facility; and - ÿ secure our presently unsecured obligations to purchase, upon the occurrence of specified events of default, \$96 million (at March 31, 2001) of unsecured debt of one of our subsidiaries.